Learning-Theoretic Foundations of Algorithm Configuration for Combinatorial Partitioning Problems: Proofs from Section on agglomerative algorithms with dynamic programming

 \begin{proof} Suppose $\sample=\left\{\V^{(1)},\dots,\V^{(m)}\right\}$ is a set of clustering instances that can be shattered by $\mathcal{H}_{\mathcal{A}_1}$ using the witnesses $r_1,\dots,r_m$.
 We must show that $m = O(\log n)$.
 For each value of $\alpha \in \mathbb{R} \cup \{-\infty, \infty \}$, the algorithm $\mathcal{A}_1(\alpha)$ induces a binary labeling on each $\V^{(i)}$, based on whether or not $\clus_{\mathcal{A}_1(\alpha)}\left(\V^{(i)}\right) \leq r_i$.
 From Lemma \ref{lem:a1_struct}, we know that every sample $\V^{(i)}$ partitions $\mathbb{R} \cup \{\infty, -\infty \}$ into $O(n^8)$ intervals in this way.
 Merging all $m$ partitions, we can divide $\mathbb{R} \cup \{\infty, -\infty \}$ into $O(m n^8)$ intervals over each of which $\clus_{\mathcal{A}_3,\V^{(i)}}(\alpha)$, and therefore the labeling induced by the witnesses, is fixed for all $i \in [m]$ (similar to Figure \ref{fig:dots}).
 This means that $\mathcal{H}_{\mathcal{A}_1}$ can achieve only $O(m n^8)$ binary labelings, which is at least $2^{m}$ since $\sample$ is shatterable, so $m = O(\log n)$.

 The details for $\mathcal{H}_{\mathcal{A}_3},\clus$ are identical, by using Lemma \ref{lem:a3_struct}. \end{proof}

 \aOneThreeLower*

 We first prove this lemma for the center-based objective cost denoted by $\Phi^{(p)}$ for $p \in [1, \infty) \cup \{ \infty \}$.
 We later note how this can be extended cluster purity based cost.
 We first prove the following useful statement which helps us construct general examples with desirable properties.
 In particular, the following lemma guarantees that given a sequence of values of $\alpha$ of size $O(n)$, it is possible to construct an instance $\V$ such that the cost of the output of $\A_1(\alpha)$ on $\V$ as a function of $\alpha$, that is $\Phi^{(p)}_{\A_1, \V}(\alpha)$, oscillates above and below some threshold as $\alpha$ moves along the sequence of intervals $(\alpha_i, \alpha_{i+1})$.
 Given this powerful guarantee, we can then pick appropriate sequences of $\alpha$ and generate a sample set of $\Omega(\log n)$ instances that correspond to cost functions that oscillate in a manner that helps us pick $\Omega(n)$ values of $s$ that shatters the samples.
+We also show how to trade off the number of oscillations, with the difference in cost between the oscillations, using parameter $\gamma$.
+However, $\gamma=1$ is sufficient to obtain a pseudo-dimension lower bound.

-\begin{lemma} Given $n\in \mathbb{N}$, $b\in\{1,3\}$, and given a sequence of $n'\leq\lfloor n/7\rfloor$ $\alpha$'s such that $0=\alpha_0<\alpha_1<\cdots<\alpha_{n'}<\alpha_{n'+1}=.7$, there exists a real valued witness $r>0$ and a clustering instance $\V =(V,d)$, $|V|=n$, such that for $0\leq i\leq n'/2-1$, $\Phi^{(p)}_{\A_b(\alpha)}(\V)<r$ for $\alpha\in(\alpha_{2i},\alpha_{2i+1})$, and $\Phi^{(p)}_{\A_b(\alpha)}(\V)>r$ for $\alpha\in(\alpha_{2i+1},\alpha_{2i+2})$, for $k=2$. \end{lemma}
+\begin{lemma} Given $n\in \mathbb{N}$, $0<\gamma\leq 1$, $b\in\{1,3\}$, $\gamma\leq 1$, and given a sequence of $n'\leq\lfloor \frac{\gamma n}{7}\rfloor$ $\alpha$'s such that $.3=\alpha_0<\alpha_1<\cdots<\alpha_{n'}<\alpha_{n'+1}=.6$, there exists a real valued witness $r>0$ and a clustering instance $\V =(V,d)$, $|V|=n$, such that for $0\leq i\leq n'/2-1$, $\Phi^{(p)}_{\A_b(\alpha)}(\V)<\gamma \cdot r$ for $\alpha\in(\alpha_{2i},\alpha_{2i+1})$, and $\Phi^{(p)}_{\A_b(\alpha)}(\V)> r$ for $\alpha\in(\alpha_{2i+1},\alpha_{2i+2})$, for $k=2$. \end{lemma}